Last Updated: 15 April, 2025

 Arizona | Legal | Legal | Legal | Legal |

-Despite being one of the top states for handle, revenue, and tax income, it would be interesting to see how much Nevada would make if the state allowed for remote registration.
-While it may not make them the top state in the country for sports betting earnings, it could help close the gap between them and NJ/NY.
+Despite being one of the top states for handle, revenue, and tax income, it would be interesting to see how much Nevada would make if the state allowed remote registration.
+While it may not make Nevada the top state in the country for sports betting earnings, it could help close the gap between them and NJ/NY.

 Even without the option for remote registration, mobile sports bets cover around 65% of all placed real-money wagers in Nevada.
 So, with remote registration being fully available in the state, including all the country's top sportsbook operators with their betting apps, NV's betting revenue figures should be way higher than currently.